 The back-to-school season is filled with anticipation, excitement and stress—for kids and parents.
 There are new clothes and school supplies to buy, lunches and snacks to plan, and classes to prepare for (no easy task after summer slump).
 If you're worried that you'll never get it all done, stop, take a deep breath and check out our Back-to-School Guide, which is packed with simple tips and advice to help take the edge off.
 If your kid is going to school for the first time, we've got a list of books that help with the transition to kindergarten.
 Need name tags?
 We know about some super-cool ones.
 We also have plenty of meal posts, like our favorite meal planning apps, healthy lunch ideas and sensory savvy snacks so kids can make it through the school day.
+And we have an awesome Back-to-School Giveaway going on with multiple prizes worth more than $2,000 in total.
 We hope our Back-to-School Guide helps your family make it through the madness, sanity intact.

 The first day of kindergarten for Boston Public School students is September 12, and the organization Countdown to Kindergarten has plenty of information to help kids and families make the transition a smooth one.
 Highlights from its website include: